mykelalvis/FT/Traveller/WORKING/Mongoose/The Spinward Marches.md

 Modern Darrian has a population numbering in the billions.
 Most of these people live on the surface, contrary to popular images of Darrian as a world of flying cities.
 The surface is divided more by mountain ranges than by seas, creating five great 'basins' which are the equivalent of continents.
 In addition there are four flying cities, held aloft by gravitic technology.
 Each has its own unique characteristics and function, but altogether they contain only a fraction of the world population.

 In addition to being the spiritual home of the Darrian Confederation, Darrian is also the main technological center.
-The IISS has assigned a tech level rating of G (16), but this is slightly misleading.
+The IISS has assigned a tech level rating ofG (16), but this is slightly misleading.
 TL 16 artefacts are under study and in some cases can be duplicated and incorporated into devices as black–box components, but the world as a whole does not make use of TL 16 items on a routine basis.
 Most of the ultra–high technology available on planet is in the form of pre–Maghiz artefacts which are too precious for their scientific value to be used for practical tasks.

 Study of the pre–Maghiz items, coupled with the Darrians' natural aptitude for technology, will undoubtedly result in technological growth to surpass that of the Imperium and perhaps even the pre– Maghiz Darrians.
 However, even though the government of Darrian is composed largely of scientists, restrictions are in place and any potentially hazardous experimentation is very carefully considered